-Visit a cafe.
 Sitting in a coffee shop, diner, or restaurant can be an effective substitute for a traditional office.
 You’ll see lots of different people and possibly overhear an interesting conversation (just remember to respect people’s privacy!).
 Many creatives find they’re more productive when surrounded by ambient noise – in this case, customer chatter mixed with clinking glasses, mugs, or cutlery.
 You can recreate this setting with a coffee shop-inspired YouTube video or Spotify playlist, though it’s hard to top the real thing.

 Eating out every day can be expensive, so if you’re looking for a cheaper alternative, try taking a packed lunch to your nearest park, beach, or lake – anywhere that other people are likely to meet up with friends or pass through.

-Meet with other people.
 Arrange an in-person catch-up with a friend, colleague, or family member – anyone that you enjoy bouncing ideas off.
 Alternatively, you can look for a group or club dedicated to your profession.
 Many cities have meetups for budding photographers, filmmakers, and graphic designers, for example.
 Listening to what other people are working on might help you come up with a new idea.
 In addition, these ‘outsiders’ could have useful feedback and suggestions for the projects you’re currently stuck on or stewing over.

-Consider a co-working space.
 If you’re used to working in a traditional office, you might want to start using one again.
 A busy co-working space can provide the same hustle-and-bustle atmosphere as a popular cafe or coffee shop.
 Many people also find the process of leaving their home and entering another building helps to switch their brain into a more productive and creativity-focused mode.